 Implants are commonly used to replace lost teeth.
 They are very strong and durable and can be made to look exactly like one's natural teeth.
 Getting dental implants would improve overall oral health as compared to having missing teeth.
 They would prevent shifting of teeth, changing of the shape of the jawbone, and loosening of the roots of the teeth from the bone socket.
 Biting and chewing food or any hard substances wouldn't cause any damage to them.

 Veneers are thin wafer-like structures which are bonded to the surface of teeth.
 They can make discolored teeth look whiter.
 Minor cracks and chipping can also be repaired using them.
 One of the major advantages of veneers is that they can bring about a change in the shape and size of a tooth.
 When teeth have large gaps between them, veneers can be used to eliminate that gap.
-Also, short teeth can be made longer and misalignment issues can be resolved using them.
+Also, short teeth can be made to look longer, and misalignment issues can be resolved using them.

-Crowns and bridges
+Crowns and Bridges

 Bridges are used to replace lost teeth.
 They can be made to look exactly like natural teeth and are bonded in the gap where a tooth has gone missing.
-They are accompanied by two crowns on either side which help support the dental bridge.
+They are attached to two crowns on either side that help support the dental bridge.

 Bonding is a method of applying a composite resin on the surface of a tooth in order to change its shape, repair cracks and chipping or to reduce the excessive gap between teeth.
 They are also used to cover the exposed roots of teeth due to the receding of gums.
 They are pretty durable and can be completed with just one visit to the dentist.